utkuyucel/Deep-Learning/README.md

 # Deep-Learning

-Those are my personal sequential models for increasing the accuracy of validation data.
+Those are my personal sequential & Functional API models for increasing the accuracy of validation data.

 I'm using CIFAR-10 dataset for now.
 When I got high accuracy on my model, I'll use some different datasets on it.